aisingapore/PeekingDuck/docs/source/getting_started/03_custom_nodes.md

 from .utils.csv import CSVLogger

 class Node(AbstractNode):
-    """Node that draws object counting"""
+    """Node that logs outputs of PeekingDuck and writes to a CSV"""

     def __init__(self, config: Dict[str, Any]) -> None:
         super().__init__(config, node_path=__name__)